john-chapman/john-chapman.github.io/_posts/2016-09-01-static-initialization.md

 ## Initialization Dependencies ##

 What if `Log` depends on another singleton `FileSystem` (to create the log file), but `FileSystem` also depends on `Log` (to print an error message)?
 The Schwarz counter idiom can't help us here: there's no way to order the initialization of `Log` and `FileSystem` which works.

-The only advice in this case is to avoid cyclic dependencies like this - remove any `Log->write()` calls from the `FileSystem` ctor/dtor, or vice versa.
+The only advice in this case is to avoid cyclic dependencies like this - remove any `Log->write()` calls from the `FileSystem` ctor/dtor, or vice versa, plus drop an `assert` in `GetInstance()` to check that the init happened.
 Hopefully these cases will be quite rare and easy to resolve by design.
-The key point here is that you should add a liberal sprinkling of `assert()`s to make sure that this problem is easy to catch and quick to diagnose and fix.
+Note that this problem only applies to dependencies in the initialization/deinitialization.

 ## Conclusion ##

 So that's the Schwarz counter - hopefully you can see why it's also called 'Nifty'.
-If you're writing any software with non-trivial global state (as in the examples) you should be using this idiom.
+If you're writing any software with non-trivial global state (as in the examples), you should be using this idiom.